Working from home is a very new concept to many people in the UK, but with businesses having to adapt to the new normal, it’s becoming a necessity.

 You’re going to spend a lot of your time sitting in your workspace when you work from home, so it should be a pleasant place to be.

-Keep it tidy, make sure everything you need is in easy reach (tissues, paracetamol, drinks, pen and paper, a jumper for if it gets chilly).
+Make sure everything you need is in easy reach (tissues, paracetamol, drinks, pen and paper, a jumper for if it gets chilly).
 This way you won’t be jumping up and down all day long and will be able to focus on your work without distractions.

-Tip 4: “Talk to People” – Sarah, Overnight Team Leader
+Tip 4: “Talk to people” – Sarah, Overnight Team Leader

 Not just when you or they need help, but if you have a story to share then share it (time permitting).